inovus-labs/explore-iot/README.md

 * **Results**: Observations and data collected during the experiment.
 * **Discussion**: Analysis of the results and potential improvements.

-## 🌟 References

-We have compiled a list of references to support your learning, including:

-* **Papers**: Academic and industry papers relevant to IoT.
-* **Tutorials**: Step-by-step guides and educational resources.
-* **Tools**: Information on tools and software used in our experiments.

-## 🌟 Glossary

-A glossary of terms used in the field of IoT to help you understand the technical language and concepts.

 ## 🌟 Contributing

 We welcome contributions from the community.
 If you have an IoT experiment or resource you'd like to share, please follow our [contribution guidelines](CONTRIBUTING.md).